 When your child is newly diagnosed with a disability, it’s easy to be overwhelmed by the mountain of information to take in.
 You might feel helpless, confused, upset or angry, and that’s okay.
 There is no right or wrong way to feel at this time.

 We just want you to know that there is support waiting for you, whatever you might need.
+In this article you’ll find some tips from CPL therapists and other parents about how to navigate early intervention.

 Look after yourself